 3. Bedrooms – dirty clothes, bed linens, and musty drapes can cause odors.

-4. Kitchens – Onions, garlic and ethnic spices can linger in the air from last night’s dinner…sometimes from last week’s dinner.
+4. Kitchens – Onions, garlic and strong spices can linger in the air from last night’s dinner…sometimes from last week’s dinner.

 5. Basements – Basement rooms often don’t benefit from the airflow that the main floor rooms have, and musty odors can build up.